phoebe-project/phoebe2-ui/README.md

 will create installers in the `dist/installers` directory (not under version-control) from the latest created package versions (call `npm run package:all` first, if necessary).

-Alternatively, you can call `npm run package:installer:deb64`, `npm run package:installer:rpm64`, `npm run package:installer:dmg`, and `npm run package:installer:exe` separately.
+Alternatively, you can call `npm run package:installer:deb64`, `npm run package:installer:rpm64`, `npm run package:installer:dmg`, `npm run package:installer:exe32`, `npm run package:installer:exe64` separately.
+See the dependencies secton above for possible packages that may need to be installed in order to generate installers.

 To include other installers, see the available list [here](https://github.com/electron-userland/electron-packager#distributable-creators) and edit the scripts entry in [package.json](package.json) (make sure to include a link from the package:installer:all entry as well).

 ## Development notes